HernandezMatiasDev/TicTacToe/README.md

 ### botExpert.cs
 Inherits from BotEasy.
 This was the most difficult bot to develop because the goal was perfect play; it had to be impossible to beat.
 To achieve this, I first divided the early-game logic into two distinct states: Attack (when the bot plays first) and Defense (when the opponent plays first).
-I explicitly hardcoded the behavior for the first 2 turns as an attacker, and the 1st turn as a defender, because the early game lacks a mathematical pattern simple enough to automate effectively.
+I explicitly hardcoded the behavior for the first two turns as an attacker, and the 1st turn as a defender, because the early game lacks a mathematical pattern simple enough to automate effectively.

 First Turn (Attack): The bot simply places a token on the board, prioritizing the corners as they represent the strongest positions.